Goodstein's theorem: Hereditary base-n notation

-Note that the exponents of n themselves are not written in base-n notation, as is seen in the case 3^{4}, above.
+Here, the exponents of n themselves are not written in base-n notation, as is seen in the case 3^{4}, above.

 To convert a base-n notation to a hereditary base-n notation, first rewrite all of the exponents as a sum of powers of n (with the limitation on the coefficients 0 ≤ a_{i} < n).
 Then rewrite any exponent inside the exponents again in base-n notation (with the same limitation on the coefficients), and continue in this way until every number appearing in the expression (except the bases themselves) is written in base-n notation.